Not Your Average Hit List

 On and Off TV

-Today, some thirty or so years later, the TV shows are in colour.
+Today, more than thirty years later, the TV shows are in colour.
 And the channels are incomparatively more numerous.
 So looking in programme listings is no longer the necessity it once was.
 There's always something worthwhile running at any of my documentary channels.
 And more often than not som sports channel can keep me busy.

 Some of the fun of TV is long since gone, having all this to choose from.
 But instead, there's the world of video awaiting.
 The collector inside of me likes to have my childhood memories nicely available on a shelf.
 And the curious me likes all the Japanese animation series now being put directly onto DVD.
 So much to discover, so little time...